Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 47.5-point total in five of six games (83.3%) this season.
+- Tampa Bay and its opponents have combined to score more than 47 points in five of six games this season.

-- Chicago has combined with its opponents to score more than 47.5 points in one game this season.
+- Chicago and its opponents have combined to score more than 47 points in one game this season.

-- The combined points per game average of the two teams, 48.8, is 1.3 points more than Sunday's over/under.
+- The two teams combine to score 48.8 points per game, 1.8 more than the over/under in this contest.

-- These two squads combine to surrender 44.7 points per game, 2.8 fewer than this contest's over/under.
+- These two squads combine to allow 44.7 points per game, 2.3 fewer than this contest's over/under.

-- Buccaneers games this season feature an average total of 51.6 points, a number 4.1 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 51.6, 4.6 points more than Sunday's total of 47.

 Buccaneers stats and trends